Employment Practices Liability Insurance

 Summary

-Known as a “bullshit policy”, professional indemnity insurance covers damages caused by an employee while on the job, up to a statutory limit of liability of 4.5 times their gross wages.
+Employee’s liability insurance, known as a “crap policy,” covers damages caused by an employee while on the job, up to a statutory limit of liability of 4.5 times the employee’s gross wages.
 It most often covers damages caused by negligence, such as the loss of work equipment or an accident involving a company vehicle.
 However, it does not cover damage caused by intent, intoxication or gross misconduct.
 Insurance is useful for any employee who wants to avoid unexpected financial problems caused by damage to their employer’s property.